Email Preview Text: Importance, Best Practices, Tips & more!

 A study by Litmus suggests that an informative or an optimized preview text surges the open rate up to 45%.
 It also states that there are 3,959 pages on the web about email subject lines for every one page about email pre-headers (Woah, that’s huge!).This means that a strategic approach towards the pre-header is the key.

-Uplers, with their wisdom, will enlighten you to witness the divine pre-header practices
+Through their extensive experience, Email Uplers will enlighten you with the pre-header best practices

 1) Be Creative and Avoid Cliché